GriffinSSloves/PersonalWebsite/README.md

 www.griffinsloves.com

-Built from this template website - https://github.com/GriffinSSloves/WebsiteTemplate
+# Features / Tech used

-Features / Tech used
+Built from this template website (Also created by Griffin Sloves) - https://github.com/GriffinSSloves/WebsiteTemplate

 -   Typescript
 -   React